 During the initial registration the PEI is obtained from the UE.
 If the AMF needs the PEI in the initial registration, it should retrieve the PEI as it establishes the NAS security context with a Security Mode Command.
-The AMF operator may check the PEI with an EIR.
+The AMF operator may check the PEI with an EIR to determine whether the the equipment is allowed to be used or to determine whether the equipment is known to be misbehaving (see TS 23.288 [50]).
 The AMF passes the PEI to the UDM, to the SMF and the PCF, then UDM may store this data in UDR by Nudr_SDM_Update.

 NOTE 1: The use of NSI ID in the 5GC is optional and depends on the deployment choices of the operator.